Twisted Bilayer Graphene in Commensurate Angles

 \subsection{Floquet theory}

-Next, we will need to introduce some key notions in Floquet's theory for Schr\"{o}dinger operator with honeycomb potentials.
-This section will consider an arbitrary potential $U$, periodic with respect to a honeycomb lattice $\tilde{\Lambda}$, and corresponding unit cell $\tilde{\Omega}$.
-We will consider the operator
+Next, we need to introduce some notions in Floquet's theory for Schr\"{o}dinger operator with honeycomb potentials.
+This section considers an arbitrary potential $U$, periodic with respect to a honeycomb lattice $\tilde{\Lambda}$, and corresponding unit cell $\tilde{\Omega}$.
+We consider the operator.

 Define the following spaces